-Condition of Storage: The outdoor holding tank was observed to be in good discharge pipe leak.
+Condition of Storage: The outdoor holding tank was observed to be in good condition during the March 2014 site inspection.

-Spill Potential: Spillage could occur as a result of a failed gasket or sump and be transferred to a process holding tank in good working condition.
+Spill Potential Spillage could occur as a result of a failed gasket or discharge pipe leak.

+Fate of Spills Spills within the containment area will drain to the low point sump and be transferred to a process holding tank in good working condition.
 The rate of the spill will be dependent upon the number seals / pipe connections leaking.
 The spill rate is estimated to vary from <1 gallon per minute to 50 gallons per minute.